UK's Johnson: I need to lose weight but becoming vegan would cheese me off

 “I had thought of it but it requires so much concentration.
 I do take my hat off to vegans who can handle it,” he said during an interview with BBC TV having confessed he wanted to lose some pounds in the next year.

 “You can’t eat cheese if you’re a vegan.
-It’s just a crime against ... cheese levels,” he added.
+It’s just a crime against ... cheese lovers,” he added.

+(This story was refiled to correct quote in paragraph 3 to replace “levels” with “lovers”)

 Reporting by Elizabeth Howcroft; editing by Michael Holden and Guy Faulconbridge